Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/README.md

 ## Summary

 This project analyzes Chinese-English code-switching in posts from a Chinese-language Stack Exchange site.
-The aim is to detect instances of code-switching, measure its frequency, and explore how different domains influence the occurrence of code-switching in this bilingual online community.
-The findings provide insights into multilingual communication patterns, particularly among bilingual users in online communities.
+The aim is to detect instances of code-switching, measure its frequency, and explore how different domains influence the occurrence of code-switching in this multilingual online community.
+The findings provide insights into multilingual communication patterns, particularly among multilingual users in online communities.

 **Keywords:** Chinese-English , code-switching, Stack Exchange, multilingual communication, online communities

 ## Data

 The data for this project is collected using the **Stack Exchange API**, specifically querying posts from a Chinese-language focused Stack Exchange site.
-This dataset includes question posts from users who engage in bilingual Chinese-English discourse, providing a real-world view of code-switching in online forums.
+This dataset includes question posts from users who engage in multilingual Chinese-English discourse, providing a real-world view of code-switching in online forums.
 1,000 randomly selected records of the data sourced from the API were provided in this [stack_exchange_cleaned_sample.csv](data/stack_exchange_cleaned_sample.csv) in the data directory.

 - **Link:** [Stack Exchange API](https://api.stackexchange.com/)
 - **Attribution:** Stack Exchange